Offense meets defense at Bridgestone Arena on Thursday as the high-volume shooting New Jersey Devils (31-12-4) travel to...

 How to watch the Nashville Predators?

-You can watch the Nashville Predators games on TV channels like Fox Sports, NBC Sports and NHL Networks such as NHL.TV.
+You can watch the Nashville Predators games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Nashville Predators make the playoffs this year?